moopat/android-autodeploy/README.md

 # android-autodeploy

+*While this approach was very useful to me with Android 2.x, those times are long gone.
+This project is deprecated and no longer maintained.*

 Install an application to an Android device by just plugging it into your computer.
 This is useful when you face the task of installing an application on a lot of devices (50+) and other options are not available for some reason.

 ## Requirements